plucafo/work-day-scheduler/README.md

 - CSS (Bootstrap for styling)
 - JavaScript (jQuery for DOM manipulation)
 - [Day.js](https://day.js.org/) for handling dates and times

-## File Structure
-- `index.html`: The main HTML file containing the structure of the scheduler.
-- `style.css`: Custom CSS styles for the scheduler.
-- `script.js`: JavaScript file for dynamic functionality, local storage handling, and time-related features.

 ## Contributing
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 Bug reports and feature requests are also welcome.